dispatchrun/wzprof/README.md

 ## Profilers

-The profiler is propagated to the Wazero runtime through its context:
+The following code snippet demonstrates how to integrate the profilers to a Wazero runtime within a Go program:

 ```go
 sampleRate := 1.0